White-collar crime, marathons and meeting old classmates

 He spent six months living and working in Dubai, mostly doing internal investigations in the pharmaceuticals sector.

-“I represented a former member of the British Government in an ongoing trial in Milan, where I have probably been 20-30 times over the last few years.”
+“I am also part of a team which represents a former member of the British Government in an ongoing trial in Milan, where I have probably been 20-30 times over the last few years.”

 There have been definite highs – “rescuing a quarry near Newcastle from a bitter dispute with HMRC and saving the workers’ jobs in the process” – and even, he recalls, the occasional low: “Going to prison!
 It was to interview someone who had stolen £1.7m and they let me back out again after – still, not an overly pleasant experience.”